Spithead: Geography

 It receives its name from the Spit, a sandspit that stretches south from the Hampshire shore for 5 km.
 Spithead is 22.5 km long by about 6.5 km in average breadth.
 Horse and Dean Sand lie to the NE side and Ryde Sand and No Man's Land to the South side.

 As of 2004, the main channel was reported as being maintained at a dredged depth of 9.5m.

 History

-There are evidence of submerged prehistoric landscapes at Spithead.
+There is evidence of submerged prehistoric landscapes at Spithead.

-The Spithead mutiny occurred in 1797 in some of the ship of the Royal Navy Channel fleet which were at anchor at Spithead.

 On 19 July 1545, Mary Rose sank off Spithead.

+The Spithead mutiny occurred in 1797 in anchored ships of the Royal Navy Channel fleet.

-Spithead was the location where sank in 1782 with the loss of more than 800 lives.
+sank in 1782 while under maintenance at Spithead with the loss of more than 800 lives.